-Independent Retired Chairman of the Board and Chief Executive Officer, The Kroger Co.
+Retired Chairman of the Board and Chief Executive Officer, The Kroger Co.

-• • Mr. Dillon is the retired Chairman of the Board and Chief Executive Officer, The Kroger Co., a large retailer that operates food Union Pacific Corporation and drug stores, multi-department stores, jewelry stores, and food production facilities throughout the U.S. Mr. Dillon retired on 3M Board committee(s) December 31, 2014 as Chairman of the Board of Kroger, where he was Chairman since 2004, and was the Chief Executive Officer, from 2003 through 2013.
-Audit (Chair) Mr. Dillon served as President of Kroger from 1995 to 2003 and was elected Executive Vice President in 1990.
-Mr. Dillon served Nominating and Governance
+- Mr. Dillon is the retired Chairman of the Board and Chief Executive Officer, The Kroger Co., a large retailer that operates food and drug stores, multi-department stores, jewelry stores, and food production facilities throughout the U.S. Mr. Dillon retired on December 31, 2014 as Chairman of the Board of Kroger, where he was Chairman since 2004, and was the Chief Executive Officer, from 2003 through 2013. - Mr. Dillon served as President of Kroger from 1995 to 2003 and was elected Executive Vice President in 1990.

-- Mr. Dillon served as President of Kroger from 1995 to 2003 and was elected Executive Vice President in 1990.
 Mr. Dillon served as Director of The Kroger Co., from 1995 through 2014. - Mr. Dillon began his retailing career at Dillon Companies, Inc. (later a subsidiary of The Kroger Co.) in 1976 and advanced through various management positions, including President, from 1986 to 1995.